starcoinorg/thor/README.md

 ## About

-Thor is a bitcoin layout 2 implement base on Lightning Netork, users can develop smart contract with webassembly on it and we also implement a arbitrate oracle service to guarantee trustworthy of the applications running on it.
+Thor is a bitcoin layout 2 implement base on Lightning Network, users can develop smart contract with WebAssembly on it and we also implement a arbitrate oracle service to guarantee trustworthy of the applications running on it.
 Project is under heavy development, not production ready.